brown-cs132-s13/labs/security/README.md

 `curl -b "user=s:sbraun.2pnRJRduah87bTyZt5KPLOADSHD8wsq1N0h8pCs30" http://localhost:8080/my-password`

+This simply sends a GET request to the given URL with the cookie you supply via `-b`.

 And presto, you have his password too!

 ### Practicing CSRF

 Following the example payload above, post as jbeiber with something which causes any visitor to write a post when they load the homepage.
 You'll probably want to write your payload in plain text, but when you're done URL-encode it [with this tool](http://meyerweb.com/eric/tools/dencoder/).
 (This allows you to have things like slashes and spaces in your query parameters.)

+Be especially careful with ampersands in your payload.
+Ampersands specifying parameters to the post you're making should remain unescaped, ampersands within URLs within the `body` parameter should be escaped (`& => %26`).

 ## Checkoff